trans-travel/trans-travel/us/fl.md

 Some laws specify male, female, and similar words based on sex assigned at birth and/or chromosomes.

-On July 1, 2023, Florida will define sex largely consistent with sex assigned at birth for a large number of interactions trans travelers may have.
+Florida will defines sex largely consistent with sex assigned at birth for a large number of interactions trans travelers may have.
 Birth certificates, IDs, genital configurations, etc, will not take priority over sex assigned at birth.

 ## Medical Care